-04.01 Locate, comprehend and evaluate key elements of oral and written information.
 04.02 Draft, revise, and edit written documents using correct grammar, punctuation and vocabulary.
-04.03 Present information formally and informally for specific purposes and audiences. )5.0 Demonstrate mathematics knowledge and skills The students will be able to: 05.01 Identify math skills as it applies to grooming and salon services.
+04.03 Present information formally and informally for specific purposes and audiences.
+05.0 Demonstrate mathematics knowledge and skills The students will be able to: 05.01 Identify math skills as it applies to grooming and salon services.
 05.02 Demonstrate knowledge of arithmetic operations.
 05.03 Analyze and apply data and measurements to solve problems and interpret documents.
 05.04 Construct charts/tables/graphs using functions and data.
 06.0 Demonstrate science knowledge and skills The students will be able to: 06.01 Discuss the role of creativity in constructing scientific questions, methods and explanations.
 06.02 Formulate scientifically investigable questions, construct investigations, collect and evaluate data, and develop scientific recommendations based on findings.
 06.03 Identify science as it applies to decontamination and infection control.
 06.04 Identify chemistry as it applies to products used in the salon.
 06.05 Identify science as it applies to anatomy and physiology.
-06.06 Identify science as it applies to electricity and light therapy to perform appropriate treatment. )7.0 Explain the importance of employability skill and entrepreneurship skills The students will be able to: 07.01 Identify and demonstrate positive work behaviors needed to be employable.
-07.02 Develop personal career plan that includes goals, objectives, and strategies.
+06.06 Identify science as it applies to electricity and light therapy to perform appropriate treatment.
+07.0 Explain the importance of employability skill and entrepreneurship skills The students will be able to: 07.01 Identify and demonstrate positive work behaviors needed to be employable.
+07.02 Develop personal career plan that includes goals, objectives, and strategies, to include re-booking clients to maintain and grow your business.
 07.03 Examine licensing, certification, and industry credentialing requirements.
-07.04 Maintain a career portfolio to document knowledge, skills, and experience.
+07.04 Maintain a career portfolio, including digital portfolio to document knowledge, skills, and experience.
 07.05 Evaluate and compare employment opportunities that match career goals.
 07.06 Identify and exhibit traits for retaining employment.